-The Defence Industry is a tough market for talent.
-Ask any recruitment consultant and they’ll tell you the same thing: quality candidates are thin on the ground.
+The defence industry is a tough market for talent.
+Ask anyone involved in hiring at the moment and they’ll tell you the same thing: quality candidates are thin on the ground.

-With massive projects like SEA1000, SEA5000, LAND400, and JSF – just to name a few – all going on at the same time, the Australian Defence Industry is growing fast.
+With massive projects like nuclear powered submarines, Hunter frigates, REDSPICE and LAND 400 (to name a few) all going on at the same time, the Australian defence industry is growing fast.
 While this is exciting, the fact is we have more open jobs to fill than skilled candidates to fill them with.
-To put it mildly, it’s a candidate-short market; and it’s only going to get tighter over the next 5 years.
+To put it mildly, it’s a candidate-short market; and it’s only going to get tighter over the coming years.

-As recruiters for the Defence Industry, we’ve seen companies lose out on excellent candidates in many different ways.
-I’m going to share with you the top three, and hopefully it won’t happen to you.
+As specialist recruiters for the defence industry, we’ve seen companies lose out on excellent candidates in many different ways.
+In this blog we share the most common ways companies lose out on excellent talent; hopefully it won’t happen to you.